Peter Hopkirk: Biography

-Before turning full-time author, he was an ITN reporter and newscaster for two years, the New York City correspondent of Lord Beaverbrook's The Sunday Express, and then worked for nearly twenty years on The Times; five as its chief reporter, and latterly as a Middle East and Far East specialist.
+Before becoming a full-time author, he was an ITN reporter and newscaster for two years, the New York City correspondent of Lord Beaverbrook's The Sunday Express, and then, for nearly twenty years, with The Times, five as its chief reporter, and later as a Middle East and Far East specialist.
 In the 1950s, he edited the West African news magazine Drum, sister paper to the South African Drum.

 Hopkirk travelled widely over many years in the regions where his six books are set – Russia, Central Asia, the Caucasus, China, India, Pakistan, Iran, and eastern Turkey.

-He sought a life in dangerous situations as a journalist, being sent to Algeria to cover the revolutionary crisis in the French colonial administration.
-Inspired by Fitzroy Maclean's Eastern Approaches he began to think about the Far East.
-During the Bay of Pigs fiasco in 1961 he was based in New York covering the events for the Express.
+As a journalist, he sought a life in dangerous situations, being sent to Algeria to cover the revolutionary crisis in the French colonial administration.
+Inspired by Fitzroy Maclean's Eastern Approaches, he began to think about the Far East.
+He was based in New York during the Bay of Pigs fiasco in 1961, covering the events for the Daily Express.

-Hopkirk was twice arrested and held in secret police cells, once in Cuba, where he was accused of spying for the US Government; his contacts in Mexico obtained his release.
+Hopkirk was twice arrested and held in secret police cells.
+In Cuba, he was accused of spying for the US Government and his contacts in Mexico obtained his release.
 In the Middle East, he was hijacked by Arab terrorists in Beirut, which led to his expulsion.
-The PLO hijacked his plane, a KLM jet bound for Amsterdam at the height of the economic oil crises in 1974.
-Hopkirk confronted them and persuaded the armed gang to surrender their weapons.
+At the height of the economic oil crises in 1974, Palestine Liberation Organization (PLO) personnel hijacked his plane, a KLM jet bound for Amsterdam.
+Hopkirk confronted the armed gang and persuaded them to surrender their weapons.

 His works have been officially translated into fourteen languages, and unofficial versions in local languages are apt to appear in the bazaars of Central Asia.
 In 1999, he was awarded the Sir Percy Sykes Memorial Medal for his writing and travels by the Royal Society for Asian Affairs.
 Much of his research came from the India Office archives in the British Library (in London's St Pancras).

-Hopkirk's wife Kathleen Hopkirk wrote A Traveller's Companion to Central Asia, published by John Murray in 1994 (ISBN 0-7195-5016-5).
+Hopkirk's wife, Kathleen Hopkirk, wrote A Traveller's Companion to Central Asia, published by John Murray in 1994 (ISBN 0-7195-5016-5).

 Hopkirk died on 22 August 2014 at the age of 83.